red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 }
 {% endhighlight %}

-The code example consists of a DTO class, the class _MyService_ we want to test, and the class _MyOtherService_ which is a dependency of our class to test.
+The code example consists of a DTO class, the class _MyService_ is the one thats getting tested, and the class _MyOtherService_ which is a dependency of our class to test.
 This a trimmed-down example of code like we often find in existing codebases.

 Now let's look at the corresponding test.
 The test uses the problematic pattern we mentioned above.